Mahamayuri

+In Chinese Buddhism and Shingon Buddhism, it is believed that the Great Peacock King is an incarnation of either Vairocana Buddha or Shakyamuni Buddha.
+Its main merits include the elimination of poison and disease, the protection of the country, the dispelling of disasters, and the ability to pray for both rain and cessation of rain.

 Name and origin

 The Sanskrit name Mahāmāyūrī means 'great peahen'.
 Known as the 'Queen of the secret sciences' and the 'Godmother of Buddha', Mahamayuri is believed to have the power to protect devotees from poisoning, either physical or spiritual.
 In Buddhism, her demeanor is in contrast to the wrathful attitudes of male personifications of the Wisdom Kings.

 The Mahamayuri text is a Buddhist dharani-genre text, containing magical incantations to treat snake bites, poisons and other maladies.
 Mahamayuri's dharani was translated into Chinese by Kumārajīva between 402 and 412 CE.
 It contains the only mention of the Rig Veda in the entire Chinese Buddhist canon.